Epic Games believes the Internet is broken. This is their blueprint to fix it.

 “We’re trying to turn it into a process that’s very, very straightforward,” Marc Petit, general manager of Unreal Engine, said.
 “We tried to create this super-sophisticated technology to power the metaverse and try to make it accessible to millions of people.”

-Epic is applying this strategy in another way with Manticore Games.
+Epic Games is applying this strategy in another way by working with outside companies like Manticore Games.
 Manticore Games was founded by Jordan Maynard and Frederic Descamps to start “Core,” a game creation platform built on top of the Unreal Engine.
 It’s similar to “Roblox” but with more high-budget visuals, and gives people the ability to conjure game worlds with easy-to-use tools.
 “Core” is attempting to bridge the gap between players and creatives and is further incentivizing development on the platform by offering a 50-50 revenue split with developers.

 “It’s a different way of thinking, a productization of the interaction with the community,” Descamps said.
 “All of a sudden, you’re not just thinking about players, you’re thinking of player creators.”